A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Discussion

-Finally, table \ref{tab:resumenOV} shows a list of all the traveling waves exposed throughout this paper, together with the regions of the bifurcation diagram where they can be found.
+In~\eqref{difusion} the three main types of traveling waves we were looking for appear: wave pulses, wave fronts, and wave trains.
+Table \ref{tab:resumenOV} shows a list of all the traveling waves exposed throughout this paper, together with the regions of the bifurcation diagram in Fig.~\ref{fig:bifurcacion} where they can be found.
 We highlight that we made this table according to the obtained information, and the mentioned regions may not be the only ones where the given traveling waves can be found.
+Regarding the diffusion process, we found the condition $d>1$ favors the presence of chaotic orbits in the traveling frame, i.e., the associated ODE system \eqref{sist} is more likely to be chaotic when $D_u$ is higher than $D_v$.
+Specifically, we can find chaos when $(m,d)$ lies in the neighborhood of the $h_p$, $h_q$ curves (homoclinic chaos) and the Neimark-Sacker curve $NS$ in the bifurcation diagram; see also the discussion in \S\ref{sec:homoclinic}.

 It is relevant to remember that there are regions where two or more types of traveling waves exist simultaneously.
-For example, if $(m,d)$ is in the intersection between h$_q$ and h$_p$, then there are two homoclinic orbits, {$\Gamma_q$} and $\Gamma_p$.
-Furthermore, let us remember that $\Gamma^2$ is branched from $\Gamma$ when $(m,d)$ crosses the PD curve from region II to III.
+For example, if $(m,d)$ is in the intersection between $h_q$ and $h_p$, then there are two homoclinic orbits, {$\Gamma_q$} and $\Gamma_p$.
+Furthermore, let us remember that $\Gamma^2$ is branched from $\Gamma$ when $(m,d)$ crosses the period-doubling curve $PD$ from region II to III.
 However, $\Gamma$ does not disappear after this event.
 In fact, after the successive period doubling bifurcations, a large number of wave trains may be found together in the phase portrait of system \eqref{sist}.
-Finally, we should recall that when $(m,d)\approx(0.0463358,1.3080156)\in $ h$_q$, there is a family of heteroclinic orbits, which go from $\mb{p}$ to $\mb{q}$.
+Finally, we should recall that when $(m,d)\approx(0.0463358,1.3080156)\in h_q$, there is a family of heteroclinic orbits, which go from $\mb{p}$ to $\mb{q}$.
 These arise from a transverse intersection between $W^u(\mb{p})$ and $W^s(\mb{q})$, which indicates that these solutions are robust under small changes of parameter values.
-This result can be interpreted as follows: for suitable initial conditions and Allee threshold and sensitive diffusion ratio values, traveling fronts mimicking invasion-like traits of both populations are likely able to be observed, and they persist under any sufficiently small perturbation.

 A relevant fact regarding the homoclinic orbit $\Gamma_q$ is that it presents Shilnikov focus-focus homoclinic chaos in a concrete model vector field.
 Indeed, most of the studies about this bifurcation have been carried out (so far) only theoretically~\cite{foco-foco,wiggins}.
-Moreover, as far as we know, this work represents the first example of the actual computation of a global invariant manifold involved in a focus-focus homoclinic bifurcation in $\mathbb{R}^4$.
+Moreover, as far as we know, this work represents the first example of the actual computation of a global two-dimensional invariant manifold involved in a focus-focus homoclinic bifurcation in $\mathbb{R}^4$.